AdobeDocs/experience-platform.en/help/edge/extension/event-types.md

 ![](./assets/send-event-complete.png)

-Let's walk through some examples of how to perform certain tasks using the [!UICONTROL Custom code] action in this rule.
+Below are some examples of how to perform certain tasks using the [!UICONTROL Custom code] action in this rule.

 ### Manually render personalized content